LPetrasko2028/Hydroponically_v1/README.md

     - [ ] Nutrient delivery
     - [ ] Temperature control
     - [ ] pH control
+    - [ ] Write variable tests for each physical component
+    - [ ] Write unit tests for each function
 3. [ ] Frontend to control the hydroponic system
     - [ ] base UI for backend functions
         - [ ] watering